Getting Started with Limnoria/Supybot

 <supybot> user: (load <plugin>) -- Loads the plugin <plugin> from any of the directories in conf.supybot.directories.plugins; usually this includes the main installed directory and 'plugins' in the current directory.

-Sometimes more than one plugin will have a given command; for instance, the “list” command exists in both the Misc and Config plugins (both loaded by default).
-List, in this case, defaults to the Misc plugin, but you may want to get the help for the list command in the Config plugin.
-In that case, you’ll want to give your command like this:
+Sometimes more than one plugin will register a given command; for instance, the list command exists in both the Misc and Config plugins (both loaded by default). list, in this case, defaults to the Misc plugin, but you may want to get the help for the list command in the Config plugin.
+In that case, you can prefix your command with the name of the plugin:

 <user> supybot: help config list